VM Backup Best Practices for MSPs

 When it comes to data backup, it can be tempting to skip virtual machines.
 In many cases, virtual machines are hosted in the cloud or on high-end on-premises servers.
 These hosting environments have lower failure rates than other types of systems.

 That’s why VM backup should be part and parcel of the data protection service that you offer clients as an MSP.
-Below, we provide some best practices for VM backup and recovery.
+Below, we provide some VM backup best practices.

 Don’t use VM snapshots as backups